Diagnosing Issues and Replacing Cesspits

 How do I spot cesspit issues?

-Cesspits are sealed spaces, used to store effluent where alternative treatment methods are not available usually due to poor soil drainage conditions such as blue clay.
-These cesspits are usually lined with brick or another solid material and can cause issues if not maintained properly.
+Cesspits are sealed spaces, used to store effluent where alternative treatment methods are not available usually due to poor soil drainage conditions (such as blue clay).
+These cesspits are usually lined with brick or another solid material and can cause issues if they are not maintained properly.
 The first signs of an issue are usually:

 ✔️ Strong odours.